ABOUT JOELLE STEELE

 Volunteer Work

 Joelle's first volunteer work was in her late teens helping her mother administer hearing tests for Quota International on the Monterey Peninsula.
 While a student at Cal State Hayward (now East Bay) during the Vietnam era, Joelle wrote letters home for returning soldiers who were badly injured and being shipped to hospitals throughout the U.S. While in southern California, Joelle edited and published newsletters free of charge for several non-profit organizations.
 She was active in Consumer Action and Consumers Act Now in the San Francisco Bay Area in the mid-1970s.
 She volunteered as a procurements director for a non-profit organization and located unwanted/unused items to donate to small non-profit organizations that needed those items.
-As a writer, Joelle has donated many hours to helping dyslexic people decipher written documents and write letters, fill out applications, etc. Since 1980, when she was seriously ill and living in her car on the streets of Los Angeles, Joelle has donated her time and money to help the homeless.
+As a writer, Joelle has donated many hours to helping dyslexic people decipher written documents and write letters, fill out applications, etc. Since 1980, when she was seriously ill and living in her car on the streets of Los Angeles, Joelle has donated her time and money to helping the homeless.